Simucube/simucube-docs.github.io/docs/Tuner/Wireless wheels.md

 ## Manage Connections menu
 ### Open Manage Connections menu
 1. Select Steering Wheel from the device list in overview or in left side panel
-2. In top left corner press "hamburger" menu which will open up the list of option and press **Manage Connections** button
+2. In top left corner press "hamburger" menu which will open the list of option and press **Manage Connections** button

 ![](assets/SteeringWheelValoViewMenu.png)
 ![](assets/SteeringWheelValoViewMenuManageConnections.png)